simonmcmanus/simonmcmanus.com/posts/KISS-Complexity-killed-the-cat.md

 tags: ["trainline", "complexity"," simonmcmanus","talks", "post"]
 ---

-Sharing a talk I presented last year at the Trainline Tech summit.
+Sharing a talk I presented last year at the Trainline Tech Summit.
 This talk explores complexity and where it comes from.
-I discuss some of the emergant behaviours we see in complex systems and how they can be avoided.
+I discuss some emergent behaviours we see in complex systems and how they can be avoided.

 Please excuse the fire alarm and tech issues at the start.